Public Interest Journalism Fund

-The Public Interest Journalism Fund is a ring-fenced stream within the NZ Media Fund designed to provide targeted, short to medium-term support for public interest journalism.
+The Public Interest Journalism Fund was a ring-fenced stream within the NZ Media Fund designed to provide targeted, short to medium-term support for public interest journalism.

-The three pillars of the Public Interest Journalism Fund are:
+The three pillars of the Public Interest Journalism Fund were:

 - Project funding – for tightly defined projects delivered to a deadline, similar to those funded via the NZ Media Fund Factual stream